The continued high-level of fuel prices has seen HMRC increase the Advisory Fuel Rates for drivers of company provided vehicles.

 HMRC Advisory Fuel Rates

-Hybrid vehicles use the appropriate petrol or diesel rates; drivers of electric cars use the AER for electric vehicles of 5p a mile.
+Hybrid vehicles use the appropriate petrol or diesel rates depending on the primary engine fuel; drivers of electric cars use the AER for electric vehicles which remains at 5p a mile.

 Commenting, Managing Director of CBVC Vehicle Management, Mike Manners, said: